Joe Grech: The 1970s

-On 3 April 1971, Joe was the first Maltese singer to represent Malta in the Eurovision Song Contest with "Marija l-Maltija".
+On 3 April 1971, Grech was the first Maltese singer to represent Malta in the Eurovision Song Contest with "Marija l-Maltija".
 Since it was sung in Maltese, this rendered it the first Eurovision song which was sung in a Semitic language.
 The song was composed by Grech himself, and the lyrics were written by Charles Mifsud.
 The orchestra of the Eurovision Song Contest was conducted by Mro.
 Twanny Chircop, the brother of another Maltese tenor and film star Oreste Kirkop of The Vagabond King.
 Incidentally it was Oreste Kirkop who presented the winning trophy to Joe Grech on the night of that first 1960 Malta Song Festival.
 The song "Marija l-Maltija" was translated into Swedish and was included in the repertoire of the Swedish singer Lasse Berghagen.

 In the 1970s, Grech successfully toured the London, Scottish and Irish circuits.
 He also had many successful tours in Canada, America, Italy and Australia.
 It was during one of these tours that Grech, under the management of Joe Stafrace, recorded a Long Playing Album "Saħħa Malta With Joe Grech".
 The orchestra on this LP was composed mostly of members of the Sydney Opera House orchestra, under the direction of Joe Paparone.
 The song "Evviva l-Maltin" was composed by Grech himself, specifically for his Australian tour and was dedicated to the several thousands of Maltese living down under.
 In 1976, Grech performed at the Royal Ballroom of Melbourne, and on 12 March 1977, he gave a spectacular show at the Sydney Opera House.
 Also in 1977, W&G Records published an extended play featuring Grech's daughter Marcelle accompanied by a narration from the voice of the legendary Maltese broadcaster Charles Abela Mizzi, together with another single sung by Joe and Marcelle.